tzachiazo1/min_html/git/Exercises.md

 # GIT Exercises

-Objectives: practice useful git commands and workflow.
+Objectives: Practice useful git commands and workflow.

-You can use these resources to extend your knowledge: https://github.com/wix-private/server-training-kit/tree/master/content/Git%20and%20GitHub
+Use these resources to extend your knowledge: https://github.com/wix-private/server-training-kit/tree/master/content/Git%20and%20GitHub

+Do the following steps one after the other (

 1. Basics
     1. create a repo